hoytech/quadrable/README.md

 So far we have discussed proving that a queried value *exists* in the database.
 For many applications it is also necessary to prove that a value does *not* exist.
 These are called "non-inclusion proofs".

 In a pure sparse merkle tree, every leaf is conceptually present in the tree, even if it is empty.
 In such systems it would be sufficient to provide an existence proof for the corresponding empty leaf.
 However, Quadrable uses the collapsed leaf optimisation which means that this will not work since the paths to the empty leaves might be blocked by collapsed leaves.
-Because of this, non-inclusion proofs are slightly more complicated, however this complexity is more than made up for by the reduction in proof sizes.
+Because of this, non-inclusion proofs are slightly more complicated, however this complexity is more than made up for by the reduction in proof sizes and the amount of hashing required.

-To provide a non-inclusion proof, Quadrable uses one of two methods, depending on the structure of the tree and the key hash of the queried record.
+To create a non-inclusion proof, Quadrable uses one of two methods, depending on the structure of the tree and the key hash of the queried record.

 The first method is to present a branch where the corresponding child node is occupied by an empty sub-tree value (all zeros):